vollnixx/defaultWebpage/README.md

 # defaultWebpage

-This is an alternative for those people who are tired of the default index.html which comes with a webserver install.
+This is an alternative for people who are tired of the default index.html which comes with a webserver install.
 Like:

     It works!